Želva: History

 The town has a Catholic church and a synagogue. Želva is the birthplace of Nobel Prize in Chemistry winner Aaron Klug.

 On July 26 and 27, 1941, the Jews of the town were murdered in a mass execution perpetrated by an Einsatzgruppen and local Lithuanian collaborators.
 60 people were killed.
+Due to the Nazi extermination of Jews during World War II, residents of Pazelva who had not already emigrated were killed.
+Descendants of people who fled the village now live in places such as the US, Puerto Rico and Israel.